arexonmortel/ggc-bookstore-inventory/README.md

 ## Getting Started

-To start exploring our collection of books, simply visit our website at [GGC Bookstore](https://www.ggcbookstore.com).
+To start exploring our collection of books, simply visit our website at [GGC Bookstore]([https://www.ggcbookstore.com](https://github.com/arexonmortel/ggc-Bookstore)).

 ## Contact Us

-If you have any questions, feedback, or suggestions, please feel free to contact us at [contact@ggcbookstore.com](mailto:contact@ggcbookstore.com) or through our [contact form](https://www.ggcbookstore.com/contact).
+If you have any questions, feedback, or suggestions, please feel free to contact us at [contact@ggcbookstore.com](mortelarexon04@gmail.com)

 Thank you for choosing GGC Bookstore!